 According to a recent study, sunshine can lower blood pressure and even reduce the risk of heart attack and stroke.
+A Sunny Disposition can help.
 Past research has concluded that those affected with hypertension tended to have lower blood pressure in warmer months compared to colder seasons.
 Additionally, cardiovascular disease occurs in higher concentrations with distance from the equator.

 Recently released in the Journal of Investigative Dermatology, the study proved that a person’s levels of nitric oxide change when exposed to sunlight.
 As a result, the molecular changes can protect organs and cause blood pressure to drop.

 High blood pressure, also known as hypertension, happens when the force of blood flow is too high, creating pressure on the arteries of the heart.
 The tissue of the arteries get stretched beyond their normal limits and can pose several risks to those affected.

 High blood pressure can have a number of effects, including increased risk of developing heart disease, heart attack, stroke, heart failure, stroke, kidney damage, vision loss, lung problems and peripheral artery disease.
 However, for most people, high blood pressure has no symptoms.

 Fortunately, there are many ways to manage high blood pressure, including diet, exercise and medicine.
 After the most recent study, getting a few hours of sunlight each day or week can also prove to help those dealing with hypertension.
 According to researchers, the drop in blood pressure when exposed to sunlight was small, but still represented a noticeable difference and benefit.

 While direct sunlight was found to be the cause of increased levels of nitric oxide and a drop of blood pressure, future research may attempt to reveal how the body uses and stores nitric oxide.